Skeeter: He's real brainy.

-- In the Tortall Universe, Alanna the down-to-earth Action Girl who dislikes magic, academic pursuits and social games, and Thom the fame-hungry career mage and scholar who thinks he's Above Good and Evil.
+- In Song of the Lioness, Alanna the down-to-earth Action Girl who dislikes magic, academic pursuits and social games, and Thom the fame-hungry career mage and scholar who thinks he's Above Good and Evil.

-- A deliberate subversion of this trope in the next generation with Alanna's daughter and son Alianne and Alan, who are neither this nor Single-Minded Twins.
-Word Of God says this was to point out that there's not always some mystical weirdness about twins.
+- A deliberate subversion of this trope in the next generation with Alanna's daughter and son Alianne and Alan in Daughter of the Lioness, who are neither this nor Single-Minded Twins.
+Word of God says this was to point out that there's not always some mystical weirdness about twins.

-- In the Circle of Magic universe, Nia the shy, retiring one (with woodworking magic) and Jory the hyperactive, overeager one (with cooking magic).
+- In Pierce's Circle of Magic universe, Nia the shy, retiring one (with woodworking magic) and Jory the hyperactive, overeager one (with cooking magic).